-Global Ecology and Biodiversity: New course!
-I am starting this new course within the track Ecology & Evolution of the MSc in Biological Sciences in December 2018.
+Global Ecology and Biodiversity: I am the coordinator of this new course within the track Ecology & Evolution of the MSc in Biological Sciences (first time offered in December 2018).
 The course is focused on modelling global biodiversity and species distributions using large ecological and environmental datasets (especially using the R software).
 It is a block course (4 weeks) and runs each year in December, with a maximum capacity of 30 students.

 A selection of BSc and MSc projects that I have supervised in the last few years:

 Marrit van der Meer (2018): The effect of island isolation on the fruit size of palm species.